Genghis1227/guide_eap_proxy/README.md

 Configure router using the below, this will setup the firewall, all interfaces and give you working IPv6

-I typically run sections this in batches then type in "save;commit"
+I typically run these sections in batches then type in "save;commit" as shown below.
+It's easier to troubleshoot if anything went wrong.

 Remember to replace aa:bb:cc:dd:ee:ff in this line to reflect the mac address of your AT&T Router